Click Here to WhatsApp Us for Business Inquiries.

 | Call Handling | Telephone answering and call forwarding under your company name |

 A virtual office in Bahrain is not a cloud-based virtual business address with no physical location, a PO Box or mailbox service, an unregistered or informal address, or a residential address converted for business use.
 Every virtual office has physical premises that authorities can visit and inspect.
-The Municipality of Bahrain registers the address before it can be used for Commercial Registration.

 Yes.
 Virtual offices are legally accepted by MOICT for Commercial Registration, by LMRA for work permit applications, and by most banks for corporate account opening.
 The physical premises must be registered with the Municipality of Bahrain and located in an approved business centre.